Jerl92/codeswholesale-for-woocommerce/readme.txt

 *Sync your product listing with CodesWholesale*

 Connect your store to CodesWholesale.com and import hundreds of digital products into your store.
-It’s fast and hassle-free!
+ItĂ˘ÂÂs fast and hassle-free!

 *Error and order notifications via email*

-You may want to keep an eye on what’s going on in your store, be it orders or errors.
-With CodesWholesale, you’re always on the right side of things!
+You may want to keep an eye on whatĂ˘ÂÂs going on in your store, be it orders or errors.
+With CodesWholesale, youĂ˘ÂÂre always on the right side of things!

 *Low balance notifications*